core-wg/yang-cbor/draft-ietf-core-sid.md

 // RFC Ed.: please replace XXXX with RFC number and remove this note

-## CoAP Content-Formats Registry

-A Content-Format for `application/yang-data+cbor; id=sid` has been added to the "CoAP Content-Formats" within the "Constrained RESTful Environments (CoRE) Parameters" registry, in
-{{I-D.ietf-core-yang-cbor}}.

 ## Create new IANA Registry: "YANG SID Mega-Range" registry {#mega-range-registry}

 The name of this registry is "YANG SID Mega-Range".
 This registry is used to record the delegation of the management of a block of SIDs to third parties (such as SDOs or registrars).